26 Best Things to Do in Bainbridge Island WA 2026

 Read Beach Towns in New Jersey

 The place is specially designed for Beer lovers.
 Quench your thirst with the original flavors of Washington Apples and other high-quality ingredients.
-The Brewery is a kid’s friendly and pet-friendly as well.
+The Brewery is kid- and pet-friendly.

-Grab delicacies food from the various ‘food trucks’ and ‘food vendors’ around that place.
+Grab delicious food from the various ‘food trucks’ and ‘food vendors’ around that place.
 The Brewery is open seven days a week.
 This Brewery is one of the best places on Bainbridge Island.

-- Closed on: New Year, Labor Day & 4th of July, Thanksgiving Day, and Christmas Day.
+• Closed on New Year’s Day, Labor Day, the 4th of July, Thanksgiving Day, and Christmas Day.

 Read When is the best time to visit South Africa